sanbotto/heira/README.md

 npm run dev
 ```

-The frontend now includes all API routes and uses D1 database for storage.

-## Testing & Deployment

-See [TESTING.md](./TESTING.md) for detailed instructions on:
-- Running tests
-- Deploying contracts
-- Testing the full flow
-- Troubleshooting

 ## Environment Variables

-See `contracts/.env.example` and `frontend/.env.example` for required environment variables.
-The frontend now handles all API functionality, and the keeper worker has its own configuration in `workers/keeper/wrangler.toml`.
+See `contracts/.env.example` and `app/.env.example` for required environment variables.
+The app handles all API functionality.
+There's a keeper worker that has its own configuration in `workers/keeper/wrangler.toml`.

 ## Development